Mazcho/Mazcho/README.md

 ### 🧐 More About Me:

 - I graduated from the Hacktiv8 Indonesia bootcamp on June 30 2023
-- I am part of Research Center for Materials Informatics Universitas Dian Nuswantoro
+- I am part of Research Center for Materials Informatics Universitas Dian Nuswantoro Semarang
 - I am a private teacher for data mining, data science, machine learning, Python

 <br>